Robin Corbett: Death

 Corbett died of lung cancer at his home in Hemel Hempstead on 19 February 2012, aged 78.

 Robin Corbett Award

 Following Corbett's death in February 2012 and his lifelong interest in prisoners 'learning through doing', his family established a lasting memorial to his work in penal reform.
 The Robin Corbett Award for Prisoner Rehabilitation was launched in 2013 with the Prison Reform Trust as prisoner rehabilitation legacy.
+In 2017 The Corbett Network for Prisoner Reingration was created.